FAQ

 Where does the title The Geese & the Ghost come from?

 This originates from two sounds on the ARP Pro-Soloist synthesizer, which Ant played on the album.
 There was one sound with repeat echo that reminded Ant and Mike Rutherford of a flight of geese and another one that had a "ghostly" quality to it, hence The Geese & The Ghost.
-These can be heard during The Geese & The Ghost (part one) at 4:40 (the geese sound) and 4:55 (the ghost sound) into the track.
+The sounds can be heard in an isolated form from the original multi-track master tapes on the track Title Inspiration on the double CD re-issue of The Geese & The Ghost.
+On the finished album the sounds can be heard during The Geese & The Ghost (part one) at 4:40 (the geese sound) and 4:55 (the ghost sound) into the track.

 Who is Humbert Ruse who appears on Wise After The Event and Sides?